 An organism’s genome contains a complete set of deoxyribonucleic acid (DNA), a chemical compound that contains genetic instructions.
 DNA molecules are comprised of two twisting, paired strands, and each is made of four chemical units, called nucleotide bases.
 The human genome contains roughly 3 billion of these base pairs, the National Human Genome Research Institute (NHGRI) reports.

 Genome sequencing, then, involves determining the precise order of those DNA bases, according to Genome News Network, published by the J. Craig Venter Institute in Rockville, Maryland.
 The first complete human genome was successfully sequenced in 2003 by NHGRI, the Department of Energy, and their partners in the International Human Genome Sequencing Consortium via the Human Genome Project.
-It took 13 years and cost $2.7 billion.4 Today, with the advent of “next generation sequencing” technologies, however, individuals can have their individual genome sequenced for roughly $1,000 to $2,000 – in a matter of days.5
+It took 13 years and cost $2.7 billion .4 Today, with the advent of “next generation sequencing” technologies, however, individuals can have their individual genome sequenced for $1,000 or less – in a matter of days.5

 The data gleaned can be used by people to identify certain illnesses for which they may be genetically predisposed, allowing them to alter their lifestyle (exercise more, eat better, quit smoking) to potentially delay or prevent onset.
 The genomic data divulged may also motivate patients to seek treatment for symptoms sooner, which may lead to better outcomes.